 The submission deadline for the 2014 Goetz Instrument Support Program was October 15, 2013.
-Deadlines for the 2015 Goetz Instrument Support Program will be announced in early 2014 and the 2014 Goetz Instrument Support Program winners will be announced in December 2013.
+The submission deadline for the 2015 Goetz Instrument Support Program will be announced soon.

 In recognition of the long-standing contribution of ASD co-founder to the field of remote sensing, and in honor of his 21 years with the University of Colorado, ASD has established this annual program designed to further encourage a creative research environment within the Remote Sensing and Field Spectroscopy world-wide community.
 The intent is to provide a simple mechanism for supporting small research efforts which can quickly establish concept viability, or rule out further consideration, by providing temporary use of a field spectroradiometer, which might otherwise be difficult to obtain.

-Each recipient will also be eligible to receive up to a total of $500 to cover publication charges (if the resulting paper is published in an approved publication) and/or travel assistance for presentation of an accepted abstract at a relevant scientific conference.
-Proposal submissions for the seventh annual competition must be received by October 15, 2013.
+Each recipient will also be eligible to receive up to a total of $500 (USD) to cover publication charges (if the resulting paper is published in an approved publication) and/or travel assistance for presentation of an accepted abstract at a relevant scientific conference.
+Proposal submissions for the ninth annual competition must be received by October 2014.
+An exact date will be announced soon.
 This deadline is firm so that the review committee can consider applications during the following month and select recipients.
-Winners will be announced in early December 2013.
+Winners will be announced in December 2014.